pfolus/sql_checkpoint_task/README.md

 ##### `sort`
-Sorts addresses in `addresses` list alphabetically.
+Sorts addresses in `addresses` list alphabetically by full address in ascending order.
 You should implement your own sorting algorithm.
 Don't use built in `sort` and `sorted` functions.

 ### _please git push now_